FelipeVillota/db-check-cocaine-seizures/README.md

 It is designed to support weekly governance workflows by checking for formatting errors, invalid values, and data quality issues.
 It is multifunctional, based on the create-read-update-delete logic: it can flag problematic cells directly within the Google Sheet, make corrections and generate validation reports as needed.

 ## Why?
 The spreadsheet is where the data lives.
-It remains a collaborative work in progress, shaped by multiple team members.
-This tool acts like a quality back-end checkpoint:
+It remains a collaborative work in progress, shaped by multiple investigators.
+This tool acts like a back-end quality checkpoint:

 - Helps us keep the data and process trustworthy
 - Saves time